manuel-serrano/bglstone/README.md

 1. configure the bglstone suite:

+   ./configure --bigloo=$HOME/prgm/project/bigloo/bigloo/bin/bigloo

+If you are to test another Bigloo version:

-   ./configure
+   ./configure --bigloo=$HOME/prgm/project/bigloo/bigloo/bin/bigloo

 2. compile the various benchmarks:

-   make compile TARGETS="bigloo bigloo-jvm bigloo-wasm" BENCH=fullbgl
+   make compile TARGETS="bigloo bigloo-saw bigloo-jvm bigloo-wasm" BENCH=fullbgl

 If you are only interested by the C backend use: